MetOffice/ngmo-environments/site/README.md

  * aws: Installs an uncontainerised environment on an AWS instance, should be adaptable to most VM types
  * apptainer: Installs a containerised environment
- * nci: Installs a containerised environment in two stages, one that requires network access and one that requires compute

 For the most part sites do some site-specific setup and then call the generic installation scripts from `../utils/`.